-Speech, language and communication needs (SLCN) run through the autism spectrum from one ‘end’ to the other.
-They are like words through a stick of Blackpool rock (or Margate, Skegness or Torquay rock for that matter).
-Wherever you snap that stick there is the word Blackpool running right through it.
-SLCN are universal across autism and are fundamental to the pattern of differences we call ‘autism’.
+Speech, language, and communication needs (SLCN) run through the autism spectrum from one ‘end’ to the other.
+They are like words through a stick of Blackpool rock.
+Wherever you snap that stick, there is the word Blackpool running right through it.
+SLCN is universal across autism and is fundamental to the pattern of differences we call ‘autism’.

 Now let’s think about people who do have autism.
-For these folk the non verbal communication factors that connect others together into a communicating, social force are not well developed.
-When these non verbal communication differences are coupled with the speech and language differences they place the individual with autism at a disadvantage in a highly social environment.
+For them, the non-verbal communication factors that connect others together into a communicating, social force are not well developed.
+When these non-verbal communication differences are coupled with speech and language differences, they place the individual with autism at a disadvantage in a highly social environment.

-Good news is non verbal skills can be learnt.
+Good news!
+Non-verbal skills can be learnt.
 Children and adults with autism can be helped to pair and share effectively when we get the teaching right.
-So let’s get started with some tried and trusted teaching and learning to kick start verbal AND non verbal communication skills!
+So, let’s get started with some tried and trusted teaching and learning to kick-start verbal AND non-verbal communication skills!

 Director, Positive About Autism